alexgherman997/crawl-validation-challenge/README.md

 - ./crawl-script.sh

 ## Validation explanation
-Books information is crawled using ID field from validation.csv.
+Books information is crawled using ID field from validation.csv.<br>
 3 types of assertions are performed:
 - assertions to check equality(or contains) between values from validation.csv and web API for fields Title, Subject, Revision, Author_in_Description
 - assertions to check the type of the fields ID and Revision, and maximum length for fields Title and Subject